 Project Ethiopia uses our resources to buy the materials directly from local businesses and merchants.
 Additionally, Project Ethiopia funds are used to hire local workers for project tasks that require skills such as masonry, carpentry, and plumbing.
 Nearly 99% of the funding spent on project work goes directly to local businesses, shop keepers, tradespeople, and project workers.

-Fair prices for materials and volunteer stipends are paid, but not an excessive profit which many expect from non-governmental organizations.
+We pay fair prices for materials and volunteer stipends, but not an excessive profit which many expect from non-governmental organizations.
 This deep commitment to the local community and economy has won the support of Ethiopian workers and merchants.
 When made aware of Project Ethiopia ’s volunteer status and its strong reputation in the community, merchants have taken a lower profit because of the satisfaction they feel when helping the community.

 Our local approach strives to provide as much benefit to the community as possible by multiplying the impact of Project Ethiopia ’s giving.